rootwork/GET/README.md

 Tailwind has
-[experimental support for language direction modifiers](https://tailwindcss.com/docs/hover-focus-and-other-states#rtl-support)
-(right-to-left and left-to-right only, at the moment). `dir="ltr"` is already set on the sample HTML file; change as needed.
+[experimental support for language direction modifiers](https://tailwindcss.com/docs/hover-focus-and-other-states#rtl-support) using `rtl:` and `ltr:` prefixes (only those, at the moment).
+To help support this, `dir="ltr"` is already set on the sample HTML file; change as needed to set the overall language direction for the page.

 ## Getting support